stas00/porting/transformers/fairseq-wmt19/README.md

 ### fairseq's tokenizer workings

-Let's understand how fairseq's tokenizer works.
+Let's understand how `fairseq`'s tokenizer works.

-fairseq uses the [Byte Pair Encoding](https://en.wikipedia.org/wiki/Byte_pair_encoding) method (BPE) for tokenization.
+`fairseq` uses the [Byte Pair Encoding](https://en.wikipedia.org/wiki/Byte_pair_encoding) method (BPE) for tokenization.

-* note: from here on when I refer to fairseq, I refer to the specific   [implementation](https://github.com/pytorch/fairseq/tree/master/examples/wmt19) - the project itself has dozens of different implementations of different models.
+* note: from here on when I refer to `fairseq`, I refer to the specific   [implementation](https://github.com/pytorch/fairseq/tree/master/examples/wmt19) - the project itself has dozens of different implementations of different models.

 Let's see what it means: